Clefspear99/PA4/README.md

 # PA4

-Project 4 for algorithms in the real world at UWW
+Project 4 for algorithms in the real world at UWW.
+I impelemented a plagerism detector using min hash.